 SUMMER pollinator that begins to emerge after consistent daily temperatures of 75°F (24°C).
 Don’t worry, nighttime temperatures don’t affect the bees’ emergence.

 Summer leafcutter bees are special because they are biovoltine: they are able to produce two broods (and sometimes more!) per season.
 Some of the eggs develop quickly and emerge as adults in the same season as they were laid, these are called second generation bees.
-Second generation bees will emerge if you leave filled nesting holes in a warm location and the weather is warm enough, long enough.
+Second generation bees will emerge if you leave filled nesting holes in a warm location and the weather is warm enough for long enough.

 The evidence of the emergence of second generation bees is a large hole in capped ends and leafy debris at the bottom of the nesting house.
 Second generation bees give your garden a boost of even more pollination time!
-Unfortunately, with each extra generation, the amount of bees nesting in your trays will diminish as bees also disperse to other points in the area.
+Unfortunately, with each extra generation, the amount of bees nesting in your trays will diminish as bees also disperse to other nesting sites in the area.
 You may need to supplement with a new order of leafcutter bees every few years.

 Generalist pollinator of summer flowers and vegetables such as melons, peas, squash, tomatoes, beans, and sunflowers.

 Females use their mandibles (jaws) to cut circles into leaves and these small ¾” cuts into your non-fibrous plants will not harm the plant.
-Leafcutter bees prefer leaves similar to those of rose, lilac, and pea leaves.
+Leafcutter bees prefer leaves similar to those of rose, lilac, hosta, and pea leaves.
 Female bees use the cut circles to build a protective leafy cocoon for the larva.
 She places a pollen loaf and egg inside and seals both into the leafy cocoon.
 Leafcutter cocoons are beautiful and are sometimes made of flower petals.
 At the end of the nesting hole the female bee packs in a capped end of extra leaves or petals to protect the developing larvae.

 Some eggs go into winter hibernation (also known as diapause) and do not develop into adults until the following warm weather of late spring.
 Some eggs hatch right away, consume their pollen loaf and become adults in the same summer they were laid.
 Bees that emerge in the same summer they were laid are called second generation bees.
 Incubation requires 3 to 7 weeks of warm weather (70°F-85°F/21°C-30°C) with daytime temperature playing a large role in determining the speed of development.
 When you buy leafcutter bee cocoons from Crown Bees, we incubate them for you and they arrive at your home ready to pollinate your garden.